rigljs/rigl/README.md

     // define a new Observer object
     const obs = this.$observer()

-    /* define a new "change-page" event and a callback function in which the value of the "path" property from the R-MENU component is assigned to the "page" property from the R-CONTENT component */ obs.on('change-page', event => this.page = event.currentTarget.path)
+    /* define a new event "change-page" and a callback function, in which the value of the "path" parameter is assigned to the "page" property from the R-CONTENT component */ obs.on('change-page', (event, path) => this.page = path)
   </script>
 </r-content>
 ```